marmelab/react-admin/docs/Admin.md

 }
 ```

-In this example, we override the `<AdminUI ready>` component to prevent the admin from displaying [the ready screen](#ready) while the list of resources is loading.
+In this example, we override the `<AdminUI ready>` component to prevent the admin from displaying [the ready screen](#ready) in development while the list of resources is loading.
+You can also set `ready` prop to `<Loading>` to show that the resources afe loading.